andreipope/andreipope.github.io/pages/cv.md

 * Balances clients’ needs and protects HPE commercial needs
 * Conduct presentations for CEO/CTO level audiences

-### Hewlett-Packard Enterprise, Bucharest​ - Presales Manager
-**February 2011 - August 2014**
->Managed the HPE Romania Presales Team, 6 direct reports.

-**Key Responsibilities:**
-* Contributed to the overall country performance of overachieving quota (110%) Built and managed HPE Demo Center, designed to showcase HPE’s innovative solutions, delivered presentations to sales team/partners/customers.
-* Assisted sales organization in the qualification of customer needs
-* Worked on the execution of specific sales strategies
-* Trained Sales Team and Partners on new products and features
-* Oversaw project management of pre-sales activities
-* Worked to develop appropriate marketing plans
-* Qualify opportunities and assign resources to sales opportunities
-* Conducted presentations for CEO/CTO level audiences
-* Transformed presales team approach from reactive to proactive

-## Hewlett-Packard Enterprise, Bucharest​ - Lead Enterprise Architect
-**December 2007 - February 2011**
->The leader of the technical team, covering the entire lifecycle of the project from presales to delivery and support

-**Key Responsibilities:**
-* Technical lead for the largest projects
-* Developed detailed work plans and schedules for medium to long projects (1-3 years)
-* Led consultants, architects, and analysts to ensure project success
-* Developed and promoted innovative solutions, helping cut project costs
-* Created design standards, templates, and training materials for use in developing solutions across IT project teams.
-* Intimately involved in writing the technical proposals

 ### Modulo Consulting (Axigen), Bucharest​ - Project Manager